DNM1008/Computer-Vision/readme.md

     wait until the final specs.
 - `count_live.py` takes `count_video.py` and modifies it so that it takes a live feed from an IP security camera instead of a static file.
+- `label.py` helps the user labelling images from a dataset by applying yolov8n.
+  The user can then adjust the labelling to their liking and export them to the yolo format
+- The apps takes themeing from `python/app/conf/theme.qss`.
 - Working on a coordinate app as well.

 ## Current state